 hotel Chains provide reservations support, extensive marketing and advertising campaigns, guest loyalty programs, brand standards (i.e. quality assurance), consulting support and lender comfort.

-The biggest disadvantage however is the lack of independency.
+The biggest disadvantage however is the lack of independence.
 As a hotelier, you have to follow certain rules and standards and can not react to the market demands as quick and flexible as you wish.
-The decisionmaking process is longer.
+The decision-making process is longer.
 Another downside is, with the decision of belonging to a Chain, you decide against uniqueness.
 Your property, as a part of a chain, will never stand out.